howuski/katacoda-scenarios/docker101-springboot/step8.md

 Notice our myfile file is not present.
 The container's file system is separate from the system host.

 >An important concept of containers is that the container and data written to that container is ephemeral.
-Any data in that container is lost when the container is deleted.<
+Any data in that container is lost when the container is deleted.

-Let's look at the processes:
+Let's look at the processes within the container:

 `ps`{{execute T2}}

->Totally isolated PIDs and processes running in the container.<
+The PIDs and processes running in the container are unique to the container.

 Exit from the container: